fluid-project/infusion/README.txt

 * Reorderer: Nested Reorderers sometimes don't work as expected.

+* Keyboard accessibility jQuery plug-in: There is a naming clash with jQuery UI's ui.selectable.js

 * Keyboard control in the Safari and Opera browsers is not yet fully supported.

+The Inline Edit component is in development.
+Some features are present, but more are planned.

+The new Pager component is very preliminary: Much of the functionality is not yet implemented.